-Your body is a complex communication network, with trillions of cells constantly sending messages to one another.
+Your body is a complex communication network, with trillions of cells constantly sending messages to keep you healthy.
 In rheumatoid arthritis, this communication breaks down.
-The signals become scrambled, telling your immune system to attack your own joints, creating a cycle of inflammation and pain.
-Exosomes are the messengers in this system.
-Exosome therapy for rheumatoid arthritis works by introducing a new set of instructions from healthy, vibrant cells.
-These potent messages help correct the miscommunication, calm the overactive immune response, and guide your body back toward healing.
-Here, we’ll break down how this innovative therapy supports your body’s own repair mechanisms.
+Scrambled signals tell your immune system to attack your own joints, creating a painful cycle of inflammation.
+Exosome therapy for rheumatoid arthritis works by restoring that conversation.
+It introduces potent messengers from healthy cells that deliver clear instructions: calm the overactive immune response and guide your body back toward healing.
+This guide explains how this innovative therapy supports your body’s own repair mechanisms to reduce pain and improve joint function.

 Key Takeaways